 Imagine a robot that can take down those pesky weeds that are constantly infiltrating your garden, thus freeing you from using weed killer.
 That’s what the Tertill Weed-Eating Robot promises to do.
 The solar-powered, weatherproof weeding robot senses plants that are tall enough to touch the front of its shell and turns away from them, but for plants short enough to pass under the shell, it will turn on the weed cutter.
 It comes with metal guides you can place around smaller seedlings and sprouts to make sure the robot doesn’t accidentally chop them to bits.

-The smart weed destroyer can maintain a garden from 10 to 20 feet in size, and it uses Bluetooth to pair with your smartphone so you can keep track of progress.
+The smart weed destroyer can maintain a garden from 10 to 20 feet in size, and it uses Bluetooth to pair with your

 One of the most important aspects of maintaining a healthy garden is making sure the soil has the right moisture at all times.
 The Dr. Meter Soil Moisture Sensor isn’t quite as high-tech as the other items on this list, but it is a handy tool that lets you test your soil to make sure you are providing the optimal conditions for plant growth.